boazbk/tcs/lec_06_loops.md

 :::  {.example title="XOR in Enhanced NAND++" #XORENANDPP}
-The following is an enhanced NAND++ program to compute the XOR function on inputs of arbitrary length.
+The following is an enhanced NAND-TM program to compute the XOR function on inputs of arbitrary length.
 That is $XOR:\{0,1\}^* \rightarrow \{0,1\}$ such that $XOR(x) = \sum_{i=0}^{|x|-1} x_i \mod 2$ for every $x\in \{0,1\}^*$.